GlaxoSmithKline settles healthcare fraud case for $3 billion

 The settlement includes $1 billion in criminal fines and $2 billion in civil fines.

 GSK said in a statement it would pay the fines through existing cash resources.
-The company announced a $3 billion charge in November related to legal claims [ID:nL5E7M315A].
+The company announced a $3 billion charge in November related to legal claims.

 Chief Executive Officer Andrew Witty said the misconduct originated "in a different era for the company" and will not be tolerated.
 "I want to express our regret and reiterate that we have learnt from the mistakes that were made," he said in a written statement.